Matt7500/reddit-narration-generator/README.md

 This is a later update to the video editor UI that allowed you to see the comments you chose to keep and skip in the program<br>
 ![unknown](https://github.com/user-attachments/assets/1c5612fa-d45c-4ac2-8ca0-40a3a89c8051)<br>

 I really wish I had more pictures of the UI but I only took them while making to show my friends and the video editor part was the main one I was proud of since it took many weeks to build.
-What is shown in the images isn't the most final version of what the videos looked like since I significantly changed the look of them as well to be just the paragraphs of text over a half opacity black rectangle on top of a compilation of stock videos.
+What is shown in the images isn't the most final version of what the videos looked like since I significantly changed the look of them as well to be just the paragraphs of text over a half-opacity black rectangle on top of a compilation of stock videos.